Using digital technology to counter illegal work in the construction sector

 For workers on-site, it means:

-- A full overview of all the workers present, with access to their information about:
+- A full overview of workers’ attendance trough a presence control mobile application, with access to their information about:

 – Global administrative status (work permit, etc)